Accern/accern-python/docs/api/stream.rst

 Stream Listener
 ===============

-Create StreamListener and to handle streaming data.
+Create a StreamListener and to handle streaming data.

 .. code-block:: python